 - 5 strips of bacon, cut into 1 & 1/2 to 2-inch squares

 - 1/4 cup apple cider vinegar

 - 1/2 teaspoon black pepper

 - 1/2 teaspoon red pepper flakes

-- When the bacon is nice and crispy, remove it with a slotted spoon and transfer to a plate lined with paper towels.
+- When the bacon is crispy, transfer it with a slotted spoon to a plate lined with paper towels.

 - Add the diced onion to the pot and reduce the heat to medium-low.
 Cook onions for 5 to 7 minutes until soft and translucent.
-Be sure to stir the onions occasionally to avoid browning.
+Be sure to stir occasionally.

 - Add the sliced garlic and cook for 1 minute or until it becomes aromatic.

-- Deglaze by adding 3 Tablespoons of apple cider vinegar.
+- Deglaze by adding the cider vinegar.
 Scrape the bottom of the pot with a heat-resistant rubber spatula to release all that flavor from cooking the bacon.

-- Add hot sauce, brown sugar, kosher salt, black pepper, and red pepper flakes and toss everything together with a pair of tongs.
+- Add hot sauce, brown sugar, kosher salt, black pepper, red pepper flakes, and toss everything together with a pair of tongs.

-- Cover the pot and cook the greens over low heat for 45 minutes to 1 hour, tossing occasionally with tongs.
+- Cover the pot and cook the greens over low heat for 45 minutes to 1 hour, tossing occasionally.
 The greens should be soft and tender, but not mushy.

-- Transfer greens using a slotted spoon to a serving platter, top with crispy bacon, and be transported right to the Great American South!
+- Transfer greens using a slotted spoon to a serving platter, top with your crispy bacon, and be transported right to the Great American South!

 *Mustard greens can be extremely gritty if they aren’t washed properly.
 You will need to wash the greens in batches and rinse several times to remove all the dirt and sand.